 Nurse Summer Training Program (NSTP)

 Army ROTC Nurse Cadets have an opportunity for a unique summer nursing experience.
-The paid, three-week Nurse Summer Training Program assigns Cadets to Army hospitals throughout the U.S. and Germany.
+The paid, four-week Nurse Summer Training Program assigns Cadets to one of 20 Army hospitals throughout the U.S. and Germany.

 The program introduces you to the Army Medical Department (AMEDD) and to the roles and responsibilities of an Army Nurse Corps Officer.
 Under the supervision of an experienced Army Nurse Corps Officer, you will obtain hands-on experience.
 Your one-on-one clinical experience will allow you to hone your clinical skills, develop your problem-solving techniques and become comfortable with developing your professional skills as a member of the U.S. Army Healthcare Team.